Prenatal vitamins: Why they matter, how to choose

 Ideally, you'll start taking prenatal vitamins before conception.
+In fact, it's generally a good idea for women of reproductive age to regularly take a prenatal vitamin.
 The baby's neural tube, which becomes the brain and spinal cord, develops during the first month of pregnancy

 Do prenatal vitamins have any side effects?

-In other cases, the iron in prenatal vitamins contributes to constipation.
+Sometimes the iron in prenatal vitamins contributes to constipation.
 To prevent constipation:

 - Drink plenty of fluids

 - Include more fiber in your diet

 - Include physical activity in your daily routine, as long as you have your health care provider's OK

 - Ask your health care provider about using a stool softener